globalxolutions/Responsive-SCSS-eCSSential-Boilerplate/README.txt

-The Responsive SCSS eCSSebtuak Boilerplate is a front-end framework created by designer and developer Ryan Roth to be utilized in the creation of mobile-first responsive designs by his company, Dropseed Solutions, LLC. (http://dropseedsolutions.com).
+The Responsive SCSS eCSSential Boilerplate is a front-end framework created by designer and developer Ryan Roth to be utilized in the creation of mobile-first responsive designs by his company, Dropseed Solutions, LLC. (http://dropseedsolutions.com).